NCI-GDC/gdc-docs/docs/API/Users_Guide/Data_Analysis.md

 ### Gene Expression Availability Endpoint

-The purpose of this endpoint is to retrieve the availability of gene expression data for only cases, genes, or both.
-The availability response informs the user if gene expression data exists for each case or gene, which are specified with case and gene ids.
+The purpose of this endpoint is to retrieve the availability of gene expression data for cases, genes, or both.
+The availability response informs the user if gene expression data exists for each case or gene, which are specified with case and gene IDs.
 Gene expression data is only available for protein-coding genes.

 __Example 1__: A user wants to get the availability of gene expression data for a set of cases and genes.